patrick-kw-chiu/cache-cloud/doc/API-DOC.md

 In `wrangler.toml`...

-If you haven't enabled CORS, no domains are allowed to access your Cache Cloud host via the browser.
+- If you haven't enabled CORS, no domains are allowed to access your Cache Cloud host via the browser

-To cors-enabled all domains, update the line to be `CORS_ORIGINS = "*"`.
+- To cors-enabled all domains, update the line to be `CORS_ORIGINS = "*"`

-To cors-enabled only a few domains, update the line to be `CORS_ORIGINS = ["{{host-you-allowed}}", "https://example.com"]`.
+- To cors-enabled only a few domains, update the line to be `CORS_ORIGINS = ["{{host-you-allowed}}", "https://example.com"]`

 ---

 ## Operations

-Cache Cloud mainly let you `upsert` values to cache key, `get` value of cache key, `delete` cache key and `list` the existing cache key.
+Cache Cloud let you `upsert` values to cache key, `get` value of cache key, `delete` cache key and `list` the existing cache key.

 ### 1. Upsert a cache key